dheero/OBF.github.io/wiki/Google_Summer_of_Code_2011_Org_Application.md

 What is the main IRC channel for your organization? (required):

-BioPerl has an IRC channel, \#bioperl on freenode.
-The other subprojects do not maintain IRC channels.
-Depending on the number of GSoC students we end up with and their working habits, we will most likely create an
-\#obf-soc or similar channel to coordinate student and mentor work, if OBF is accepted as a mentoring organization.
+1.  obf-soc for GSoC students, \#bioperl for BioPerl.
+Other subprojects do not have IRC channels.
+All on freenode.

 Add a Comment (optional):